omnifuneral/tinymouse/README.md

 # 🐭 TinyMouse Autoclicker

-TinyMouse Autoclicker is your friendly, lightweight, and intuitive autoclicker built with love in Python.
+TinyMouse is your friendly, lightweight, and intuitive autoclicker built with love in Python.
 Whether you’re automating tedious tasks or experimenting with creative workflows, TinyMouse has your back!
 Packed with essential features and a clean GUI, it’s as reliable as it is approachable. ❤️

 ---